-"Celia and I rarely saw eye to eye.
+"Celia and I never saw eye to eye on things.
 I wanted her to follow her passion and go to school for music, but she insisted on agricultural science.
 Maddy didn't care either way, but I thought it a waste of exceptional talent to not study music.
 She really was something.
 Could have been a concert pianist!
 The last time we spoke, well, it was more yelling than speaking...she had taken a job tracking rainforest insects in agricultural communities in Brazil.
 I didn't want her to go.
 It's dangerous down there.
 But she went anyway.
 And we haven't spoken since.
 Maddy talks to her on her birthday and Christmas and sometimes gets a letter, but evidently I'm too over bearing and oppressive.
 Who knows.
 Maybe I am.
 Later tonight or maybe tomorrow I'll show you my workshop.
 You'll see."
 Tubbs finished as they pulled in the driveway.

-A woman about the same height and build as Amy but with chin length white hair and glasses was waiting for them at the door.
+A woman about the same height and build as Amy but with shoulder length white hair and glasses was waiting for them at the door.
 Amy assumed correctly that it was Maddy.
-She was smiling and wearing a floor length skirt with a tropical flower print and a coordinated loose fitting solid color tunic.
+She was smiling and wearing a floor length kaftan with a tropical flower print and had three cold bottles of Trumer in her hands.
 Tubbs smiled back at her and said to Amy while still looking at Maddy, "That's my girl there.
 Isn't she pretty?"
 Amy agreed.
 Maddy was pretty.
 Tubbs maneuvered Amy's bag from the truck and headed toward the door.
 Amy followed with Liza in her crate meowing.